Academic year 2022/23

 Individualised Learner Record (ILR) administrative data

-The apprenticeship data in this release published in July 2023 are based on the tenth ILR data return from FE and apprenticeship providers for the 2022/23 academic year, which was taken in June 2023.
-The September monthly transparency update is based on the twelfth ILR data return (taken in August 2023).
+The apprenticeship data in this release published in November 2023 are based on the final ILR data return from FE and apprenticeship providers for the 2022/23 academic year, which was taken in October 2023.
 The ILR is an administrative data collection system designed primarily for operational use in order to fund training providers for learners in FE and on apprenticeship programmes.

 National achievement rate tables data